FerrenF/dfaReader/README.md

   Replace `example.txt` with the path to the file containing the automaton.

-- Test an input string against the loaded DFA/NFA:
+- Test an input string against the loaded automaton:

   ```shell
   test abc